 After Sam managed to pick Giles' lock, Daniel and Willow broke into a concerted shambling run, which was more like a sustained falling forward than the sprint that they had hoped for.
-Still, it was faster than walking would've been, and such was the shock of the assembled Scoobies that none of them tried to stop what they saw as staggeringly drunk, reeling Daniel.
+Still, it was faster than walking would've been, and such was the shock of the assembled Scoobies that none of them tried to stop what they saw as drunk Daniel staggering towards them.

 Unfortunately, their plan to tackle not-Willow before she escaped wasn't entirely successful.
 Sure, they went speedily blundering in the right direction, and should've collided with their target, but somehow not-Willow, with a singularly grateful movement, spun out of the way, and Daniel and Willow collapsed to the floor.

 Of course, the Scoobies who witnessed what they still thought was Willow's unusually athletic dodge, immediately suspected that Ethan, as untrustworthy as he might be, had told them the truth.
 Willow wasn't spectacularly clumsy, but she had been known to have difficulty walking across flat surfaces before, and they very much doubted she could do what they had just seen her do.

 So, not-Willow, correctly guessing that her cover was blown, saw no reason not to enact her earlier plan.
 She opened several wormholes at once - less than she would've liked, thanks to Ethan's interference - and dove through one.
 Ethan stared, blinking, at the spot where she had been standing for several seconds, an inscrutable expression on his face, before shaking his head and looking away.

 At that point, Xander voiced the opinions of the Scoobies.
 "Okay, what the hell is going on?"